intelligent-environments-lab/utx000/reports/bpeace2-operation-check.md

 ### Debugging
 - [ ] Dates: Check what could have caused that gap

 ## Beacon 15

 ![b15]()

 ### General Notes
+Sending and receiving times make sense despite the odd measurement intervals.
+The first data point corresponds to one data point, so we might as well restrict the data to just the first interval and later.
+The first interval, while small, is still two nights of data.

 ### Sensor Notes
+- RTC: There might be a few minutes of difference between the actual and RTC time based on the first file when connected to WiFi (09/17).

 ### Debugging
+- [ ] Dates: Might be worthwhile to investigate those time gaps

 ## Beacon 16